 Prior booking any flights, hotels, and rentals you’ll need to first capture talent & crew details.
 Unfortunately, calls, emails, and correspondence with every traveler will devour a lot of time.

 Instead, make a Google Form!
 Google Forms are private questionnaires you can link to talent and crew to fill out.
-All responses are saved into a Google sheet for easy access afterwards.

 Watch this demo video to ramp up on Google Forms in no time.